cello-ben/bprintf/README.md

 Once imported, the toolchain should install automatically.
 You may notice that it has created `pico_sdk_import.cmake`, as well as a `.vscode` directory and a `.build` directory.
 Finally, you can choose to run the project on a Raspberry Pi Pico connected in BOOTSEL mode by, in the panel revealed by the microcontroller-looking icon, choosing "Run Project (USB)".

 If it is not working, you may need to change what Pico version you are using under "Switch Board" (in that same panel).

-If you want to test it out on a computer, you can instead run `make debug`.
-Once finished, `make clean` will get rid of everything created by `make`, including the executable.

 # Freestanding